Readiness Action Plan

 In October 2015, NATO Defence Ministers gave their green light to the completed military concept for the enhanced NRF, including its command and control arrangements.
 They also agreed to set up two more NFIUs in Hungary and Slovakia.

-The last two NFIUs in Hungary and Slovakia were inaugurated, respectively, on 18 November 2016 and 24 January 2017.
+The additional two NFIUs in Hungary and Slovakia were inaugurated, respectively, on 18 November 2016 and 24 January 2017.

-Following Russia’s brutal and unprovoked full-scale invasion of Ukraine in 2022, Allies took further steps to strengthen NATO’s deterrence and defence posture, including in NATO member countries in the east of the Alliance.
-These steps have included activating NATO’s defence plans, deploying elements of the NRF, establishing additional multinational battlegroups and placing 40,000 troops on the Alliance’s eastern flank, along with significant air and naval assets, under direct NATO command supported by Allies’ national deployments.
-These measures – which remain preventive, proportionate and non-escalatory – ensure the security and defence of all Allies across all domains and with a 360-degree approach.
+Following Russia’s full-scale invasion of Ukraine in 2022, Allies took further steps to strengthen NATO’s deterrence and defence posture, including in NATO member countries in the east of the Alliance.
+These steps included activating NATO’s defence plans, deploying elements of the NRF, establishing additional multinational battlegroups, scaling up forward land forces to brigade size units when and where required, and placing 40,000 troops on the Alliance’s eastern flank, along with significant air and naval assets, under direct NATO command supported by Allies’ national deployments.
+These measures – which remain preventive, proportionate and non-escalatory – ensured the security and defence of all Allies across all domains and with a 360-degree approach.